graeme-winter/dials_tutorials/ccp4-aps-2024/WORKFLOW.md

 dials.merge scaled.expt scaled.refl
 ```

 which will output a scaled and merged MTZ file.
-What you can go do with this is [explored](./next.md) but out of context for this tutorial.
+At this stage, adding the resolution limit proposed at the end of scaling may be appropriate.